Many drivers ignore or don’t receive warnings about prescription meds

 Driving while on prescription or illicit drugs has become increasingly common, whereas driving while intoxicated has declined more than three quarters since 1973, according to the NHTSA survey.

-Drugs were detected more frequently than alcohol among fatally injured drivers in 2015, according to a report this year from the Governors Highway Safety Association, a non-profit organization of state highway safety offices.
-Forty-three percent of fatally injured drivers tested positive for drugs.
+Drugs were detected more frequently than alcohol among fatally injured drivers in 2015, according to a report this year from the Governors Highway Safety Association, a non-profit organisation of state highway safety offices.
+Forty-three per cent of fatally injured drivers tested positive for drugs.